Suldalsvatnet

-Suldalsvatnet (Lake Suldal) is the sixth-deepest lake in Norway.
-The 376 m deep lake lies in the municipality of Suldal in Rogaland county, Norway.
+Suldalsvatnet (lit.
+'Lake Suldal') is the sixth-deepest lake in Norway.
+The 376 m deep lake lies in Suldal Municipality in Rogaland county, Norway.
 The 29 km2 lake is the headwaters of the river Suldalslågen and it sits at an elevation of 69 m above sea level.
 The lake has a volume of 4.51 km3.

 The 29 km long lake is regulated for use in two nearby hydroelectric power plants.